Essential English phrasal verbs used in business meetings exercise

 Chair:'Simon, you'll have an opportunity to talk about this later, but there are other issues that we need to talk about first.'

-Below is a definition or description of each of the phrasal verbs in bold from the above text.
-Now fill in the blanks with one of these phrasal verbs in bold.
+Below is a definition or description of each of the phrasal verbs in bold from the above text (which you can also find in the grey box below).
+Answer each question with one of these phrasal verbs in bold.
 Only use one phrasal verb once and write it as it is in the text.
 Click on the "Check Answers" button at the bottom of the quiz to check your answers.

 1. A phrasal verb that gives somebody permission to talk, is